minprog/project/flask/finance/finance.md

 * trying to sell more shares than a user has,
 * inputting an invalid stock symbol, and
 * including potentially dangerous characters like `'` and `;` in SQL queries.

-Execute the below to evaluate the style of your Python files using `style50`.

-    style50 *.py

 ## Staff's Solution